 Defaulting to timeout can be more convenient than thinking of a penalty that directly links to their bad behaviour.
 However, consequences that are a byproduct of their choices or are directly tied to them are shown to lead to better internalized moral reasoning.
 In its purest sense, logical consequences should stem only from the behaviour and aren’t imposed by the parent.
 In the context of my household and in the interest of keeping my toddlers safe, I interpret this principle a bit more loosely.
 Examples include:

 - running with scissors: loses the use of scissors

 - throwing puzzle pieces: must clean up all puzzle pieces before doing anything else

-8. Empathize & paraphrase: Feeling heard and understood is one of the most valuable gifts we can give our kids.
-So much of their upset is simply not having the words or the self-control to verbalise how they are feeling.
+Feeling heard and understood is one of the most valuable gifts we can give our kids especially when they’re acting out.
+So much of difficult toddler behaviour, or kids acting out in general, is simply them not having the words or the self-awareness to verbalise how they are feeling.
 In paraphrasing their feelings, they feel heard and can process their emotion more readily (read more from Child Psychologist, Dr. Laura Markham on this subject here).
-Paraphrasing also helps them develop the language to “use their words”.
+Paraphrasing also helps them develop the language to “use their words.”

-10. Don’t negotiate with terrorists: When you’ve set them up for success and you’ve given them a lot of empathy, but they are still acting vile, remembering not to negotiate with terrorists is a nice mantra.
-Sometimes it is best to disengage as they may need time to themselves.
-Having a calm down corner can work wonders.
+When you’ve set them up for success and you’ve given them a lot of empathy, and they still aren’t listening, remember not to negotiate.
+Sometimes it is best to disengage.
+Entering into a power struggle will only make matters worse.
 As a last resort, we go into timeout together.
-They don’t go alone because current research advises against separating yourself from your child when they are acting out.
+They don’t go alone because current research advices against separating yourself from your child when they are acting out.